-In June 2016, we completed an offering of securities resulting in approximately \$21.3 million in proceeds in connection with the issuance investors of (i) 21,300 shares of Series D Preferred Stock at a price of \$1,000 per share, and (ii) Warrants to purchase up to 11,800,554 shares of our common stock.
-We used \$13.8 million of the proceeds from this offering to redeem all of our outstanding Series C Preferred Stock held by Sabby, and will use the remainder for general working capital purposes.
-See "Prospectus Summary - Offering of Preferred Stock and Warrants" for a complete description of the offering.
+In June 2016, we completed an offering of securities resulting in approximately \$21.3 million in proceeds in connection with the issuance to investors of (i) 21,300 shares of Series D Preferred Stock at a price of \$1,000 per share, and (ii) warrants to purchase up to 11,800,554 shares of our common stock.
+We used \$13.8 million of the proceeds from this offering to redeem all of our outstanding Series C Preferred Stock held by Sabby, and used the remainder for general working capital purposes.